 U.S. Senator Amy Klobuchar – who became the first woman elected to represent Minnesota in the U.S. Senate in 2006 – will visit Iowa State University on Thursday, Aug.
 31, as the 30th recipient of the Mary Louise Smith Chair in Women and Politics.
 The Carrie Chapman Catt Center for Women and Politics has sponsored this annual speaker series since fall 1996 through the generous support of donors.

-As part of her visit to Iowa State, Klobuchar will present a lecture titled "Women Leaders: Building Bridges to Get the Job Done" at 7:30 p.m. in the Great Hall of the Memorial Union on ISU’s central campus.
+As part of her visit to Iowa State, Klobuchar will discuss women and leadership during a public lecture at 7:30 p.m. in the Great Hall of the Memorial Union on ISU’s central campus.
 The presentation will be followed by a reception in the South Ballroom of the MU.
 Both events are free and open to the public.

 “Following the 2016 election, we’ve seen a dramatic increase in Iowa and across the United States of women interested in running for local, state and federal political office,” said Dianne Bystrom, Catt Center director.
 “We thought this would be a great time to host a woman political leader with a record of bipartisan leadership to encourage and inspire others to consider public service.”